-Progress: I have completed the paper and it is currently being reviewed by a top-tier international journal.
+Progress: I have completed the paper and it is forthcoming in the international journal, Theoretical Inquiries in Law.

 I presented my work on this paper at the Buchmann Faculty of Law, Tel Aviv conference on controlling shareholders in January 2023.